 The literal definition of Trust is the “firm belief in the reliability, truth, or ability of someone or something” and is measured through time.
-But is “trust” a belief, an emotion, a consequence or an impact of life.
+But is it a belief, an emotion, a consequence or an impact of life?.
 I mean it doesn’t have to be one or the other, it can be everything or nothing, just depends on your view of what trust is.
 What’s important to know is “trust” is vital to all human connections.
 It defines our relationships, from accidental encounters, friendship’s to intimate relationships.
 It is same as a belief that we don’t want to be knocked by a car driver just because we are using the same road or doctors will kill you in an open surgery just because they get tired and want to go home.
-It’s the little things and belief we have that, people are built up on discipline and modesty, it’s about respecting the chances you get and leaving your trust to “chance” and believing things will eventually work out.
+It’s the little things and belief we have that, people are built up on discipline and modesty, it’s about respecting the chances you get and leaving your it to “chance” and believing things will eventually work out.

 “Friendship- my definition- is built on two things.
 Respect and trust.
 Both elements have to be there.
 And it has to be mutual.
 You can have respect for someone, but if you don’t have trust, the friendship will crumble.”